GLF Schools

 To effectively implement our curriculum, we have identified the following priorities in Mathematics for the current academic year:

-• Summative assessments created for all year groups in maths
+• Further developing the summative assessments created for all year groups in Maths.

 Curriculum Implementation